RMITLibrary/easy_cite/markdown/rmitharvard.md

 **Note:** Check first with your lecturer, or teacher, if it is permissible to cite your previously submitted work.

-Remember that when submitting work, you will be asked to agree to the <a href="https://www.rmit.edu.au/students/my-course/assessment-results/assessment" target="_blank">Assessment Declaration</a>.
+Remember that when submitting work, you will be asked to agree to the <a href="https://www.rmit.edu.au/students/my-course/assessment-results/assessment">Assessment Declaration</a>.

 The *Australian Government Style Manual (AGSM)* does not provide information on how to cite your own work.
 The following is based on how to cite theses from the AGSM.